jarrid-xyz/jarrid-xyz.github.io/page/content/articles/2024-10-10-why-data-security-is-broken-and-how-to-fix-it/index.md

 2. Generic Encryption Library

-   [Keyper](https://jarrid.xyz/keyper) is a generic data-in-use encryption library that can be integrated at various points in the data lifecycle.
-The library can encrypt and decrypt data in-use across different platforms and use cases such as streaming, batch processing and ci/cd pipelines.
+   [Keyper](https://jarrid.xyz/keyper) is a generic object-level and field-level encryption library that can be integrated at various points in the data lifecycle.
+The library can encrypt and decrypt data across different platforms and use cases such as streaming, batch processing and ci/cd pipelines.
 With integrations to data platforms such as Kafka, Spark and ci/cd pipelines such [Github Actions](https://github.com/marketplace/actions/keyper-action), developers can implement encryption and decryption as part of the development process.

 ## Security as Enabler